not-kennethreitz/Flask-Caster/README.rst

-Flask-Caster: Cast Types to Flask Query Parameters
+Flask-Caster: Cast Types of Flask Query Parameters
 ==================================================

 This simple Flask extension allows you to cast the type of (and assign defaults to) request query parameters in Flask.